Geriatric Care for Senior Dogs & Cats

 Routine Wellness Exams

-Preventive care is critical to helping your senior pet live a long, healthy and happy life.
-It also affords our veterinarians the chance to detect diseases early and efficiently.
+Preventive care is essential to helping your senior pet live a healthy, happy and fulfilled life.
+It also gives our veterinarians the opportunity to detect diseases early.

-Early detection of disease will help preserve your pet's physical health and catch emerging health issues before they develop into long-term problems.
+The early detection of disease will help us to preserve your pet's physical health and to catch emerging health issues before they have the chance to develop into long-term problems.

-With regular physical examinations, your pet will have the best chance at quality long-term health.
+With routine physical examinations, your pet will have their best possible chance at high-quality long-term health.